Naperville Dethatching Lawn Services

 Naperville’s diverse neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Historic Downtown: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, slow thatch decomposition, frequent moss and disease issues.
+- Historic Downtown: Oldest lawns, decades of thatch accumulation, compacted Drummer silty clay loam, mature tree canopy slowing decomposition

 Naperville Municipal Ordinances for Landscaping Operations & Equipment Use